Roadmap for Developing Network Drivers with Winsock Kernel

 Building a driver differs from building a user-mode application.
 For information about Windows driver build, debug, and test processes, driver signing, and Windows Hardware Certification Kit (HCK) testing, see Building, Debugging, and Testing Drivers.
 For information about tools for building, testing, verifying, and debugging, see Driver Development Tools.

-Step 7: Review the Winsock Kernel (WSK TCP Echo Server) driver sample in the MSDN Hardware Samples code gallery.
+Step 7: Review the Winsock Kernel (WSK TCP Echo Server) driver sample in the Windows driver samples repository on GitHub.

 Step 8: Develop, build, test, and debug your driver.

 For information about iterative building, testing, and debugging, see Overview of Build, Debug, and Test Process.
 This process helps ensure that you build a driver that works.

 Step 9: Create a driver package for your driver.